FScholsen/flist-ui/README.md

     },
     ```

-    Lerna will execute npm publish using this config in each package.
+    Lerna will execute `npm publish` using this config in each package.

     Replace the `fscholsen/flist-ui` according to your name and repository name.
+Use your GitHub user name as the scope for your package (`@<your-username>/<package-name>`).

     - Make some changes to the source files
     - Add and commit with git